Abortion Reporting: Arkansas (2022)

-The Arkansas Department of Health released Arkansas’ 2021 abortion report in June 2022, showing that chemical abortions significantly declined in Arkansas in 2021.
-This is the third state summary from Charlotte Lozier Institute covering calendar year 2021 from states that publish annual reports.
+The Arkansas Department of Health released its annual abortion report in June 2023, showing that both the total number of abortions and chemical abortions specifically significantly declined in 2022.
+This is the second state abortion report summary from Charlotte Lozier Institute (CLI) covering calendar year 2022.

 The report does not include information on Planned Parenthood’s Arkansas abortion market share.

 There were 1,621 abortions reported in Arkansas in 2022, down 48.3 percent from the previous year (Fig. 1).
 Chemical abortions decreased by a staggering 68.2 percent from 1,190 in 2021 to 379 in 2022.
 CLI) estimates that Arkansas’ state abortion rate decreased by 48.3 percent in 2022, dropping to 2.8 abortions per 1,000 women ages 15 to 44 (Fig. 2).

 In 2022, 73 percent of Arkansas abortions were performed on state residents, while 27 percent were on women from other states, a significant increase from 2021 when 12 percent of total Arkansas abortions were on nonresident women.
 Women from Texas constituted the largest group of out-of-state women obtaining abortions in Arkansas, accounting for 16 percent of the total.
 One potential explanation for this increase in the number of Texas women seeking abortions and the consequent increase in nonresident women obtaining abortions in Arkansas is that , 2022, Arkansas allowed abortions up to 20 weeks probable post-fertilization (abbreviated “PPF” below, which is approximately 22 weeks gestation), while Texas prohibited abortions after the detection of the baby’s heartbeat in September 2021.